 There have been several courses developed to prepare and assist the student for a successful experience in field agencies.
 These courses include Total Immersion Experience (SWK-1100), Introduction to Social Work (SWK-2330) and Field Survey (SWK-2350).
 Each course is designed to aid the student in better understanding of what he/she can expect during the two Field Experience sequences, as well as the profession in general.

 Total Immersion Experience

 The Total Immersion Experience (TIE) is a pre-professional experience for any student who has an interest in Social Work.
 The student will shadow a social worker for one full week (five consecutive days) in order to better understand: 1) Social Work as a vocation and his/her feeling toward a Social Work career; 2) the vulnerable populations social workers serve; 3) the professional helping relationship; and 4) the agency setting.
-The requirements of the course are typically fulfilled during the student’s summer break.
+The requirements of the course are typically fulfilled during the student’s spring or summer break.
 (Available to non-majors)

 Introduction to Social Work gives an introduction to the profession and the variety of social work practice.
 It includes a study of the historical development and professionalization of social work.
 This course develops the student’s ability for critical thinking and group problem-solving, his/her commitments and values, and the skills needed for effective citizenship.
 (Available to non-majors)

 Field Survey provides detailed exposure to fields of social work practice, the role of social work, and agency structure.
 There is a special emphasis on understanding the dynamics of the professional helping relationship given the client’s membership in certain groups.
 This course allows the students to “get their feet wet” in human services.
 (Available to non-majors)